rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 It abstracts the socket connection, and takes care of protocol version negotiation and authentication and so on for us.

-This tutorial assumes that stream publishers and consumer connect to a RabbitMQ node running locally, that is, on _localhost_.
+This tutorial assumes that stream publisher and consumer connect to a RabbitMQ node running locally, that is, on _localhost_.
 To connect to a node on a different machine, simply specify target hostname or IP address on the `StreamSystemConfig`.

 Next let's create a producer.